 If your FRL exceeds the DRL for a particular protocol, it is an indication that you are delivering a higher dose than 75% of Australian imaging facilities for that procedure.

-Section 3.1.8 b) of RPS 14 states that you should review your imaging protocols if typical doses or administered activities for a representative sample of patients exceed the relevant diagnostic reference level.
+Section 3.2.15 of RPS C-5 states that you should review your imaging protocols if typical doses or administered activities for a representative sample of patients exceed the relevant diagnostic reference level.
 In practice, this means that if your FRL exceeds the DRL, you’ll need to review your protocols and procedures.
 If the review shows that you need to optimise your scans, you should perform this in collaboration with a medical physicist.
 The Australasian College of Physical Scientists and Engineers in Medicine (ACPSEM) has a register of qualified medical physicists and their areas of expertise on its website.
 This list is not exclusive and other medical physicists may have suitable qualifications and experience to advise on optimisation – check with your regulator if you have queries.

 Know your regulatory requirements

-"the Responsible Person must establish a program to ensure that:
+The Responsible Person must establish a program to ensure that:

 - radiation doses administered to patients for diagnostic purposes are compared with diagnostic reference levels (DRLs) at least annually for those radiological procedures for which DRLs have been established in Australia

 The Diagnostic Imaging Accreditation Scheme (DIAS), the Royal Australian & New Zealand College of Radiologists (RANZCR) Medical Imaging Accreditation Program (MIAP) and the Australian College on Healthcare Standards (ACHS) EQuIP 6 Accreditation Standards all require compliance with state and territory regulation, which in turn requires compliance with the ARPANSA Code of Practice.

 Know your Diagnostic Imaging Accreditation Scheme requirements